ajleeson/research_blog/_posts/2023-07-24-goodbye-bug.md

 Parker then developed modifications to the ROMS source code which turned off volume associated with vertical sources.
 The goal of this modification is to turn off the puzzling hydrodynamics that we observed in the idealized domain.
 It is worth noting that the vertical source never blew up in the idealized domain.

-### Testing volume-less sources in idealized domain
+### May-Jul 2023: Testing volume-less sources in idealized domain

 It was important to test the volume-less sources in the idealized domain to ensure that they worked as expected.
 We identified and corrected issues with forcing inputs because of these idealized tests.